 Leibniz: love his super curly wig.

 Generally I don’t try to achieve super fine realistic rendering.
 That’s what cameras do.
-I love to leave imperfection that only human hands can create and stylize it in my own way, although it may be subtle.
+I love to leave imperfection that only human hands can create.